jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 ### Configure Terraform For Azure Access

 Terraform supports a number of methods for authenticating with Azure.
-The method Bedrock uses is [authenticating with a Service Principal and client secret](https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html).
+Bedrock uses [authenticating with a Service Principal and client secret](https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html).
 This is done by setting a few environment variables via the Bash `export` command.

-To set the variables, we will use the key created under the previous heading [Creating an Azure Service Principal](#creating-an-azure-service-principal).
+To set the variables, we use the key created under the previous heading [Creating an Azure Service Principal](#creating-an-azure-service-principal).
+(The ARM_CLIENT_ID is `app_id` from the previous procedure.
+The ARM_SUBSCRIPTION_ID is account `id`.)

 Set the variables as follows: